 It is important to know what to do if you witness or get caught up in a terror attack.
 On this page you will find advice that can help you both at home and overseas.

-A great deal of effort is put into keeping people safe and preventing acts of terrorism.
+A great deal of effort is put into keeping people safe and stopping acts of terrorism.

-The threat level from Northern Ireland-related terrorism in Northern Ireland has remained at severe since March 2009, meaning an attack is "highly likely".
+The threat level from Northern Ireland-related terrorism in Northern Ireland has stayed at 'severe' since March 2009, meaning an attack is 'highly likely'.